 Genomics for Aleutian Islands, Gulf of Alaska, and eastern Bering Sea Pacific cod stock assessments 2022 (Sara Schaal, Wes Larson, Ingrid Spies)

 The most recent genomic analysis of Pacific cod includes a new publication that used pooled whole genome sequencing (Pool-Seq), as well as a new study conducted during 2021 and 2022 that used low coverage whole genome sequencing (lcWGS).
 The Pool-Seq manuscript (Spies et al. 2022) is the culmination of several years of effort, while the lcWGS is more recent and provides a more powerful approach to gather individual-based sequence data from the whole genome.
-Here we focus on how the two studies contribute to our knowledge of the population structure of Pacific cod throughout Alaskan waters.
+Here, we focus on how the two studies contribute to our knowledge of the population structure of Pacific cod throughout Alaskan waters.

 Low-coverage whole-genome sequencing analysis of 429 samples of Pacific cod from known spawning regions during spawning season indicated population structure similar to what was previously known, but with finer resolution and greater power owing to the larger number of markers.
 Using 1,922,927 polymorphic SNPs (Figure 1), the pattern of population structure mostly resembles isolation-by-distance, in which samples from proximate spawning areas are more genetically similar than samples from more distant areas.
 Isolation-by-distance was observed from western Gulf of Alaska (Kodiak and the Shumagin Islands) through Unimak Pass and the eastern Aleutian Islands.
 Previous studies have reported an isolation-by-distance pattern in Pacific cod using microsatellite markers (Cunningham et al. 2009 and Spies 2012) and reduced-representation sequencing (Drinan et al. 2018).
 Within the isolation-by-distance pattern, there were some distinct breaks in the population structure.
 The most significant genetic break occurs between western and eastern Gulf of Alaska (GOA) spawning samples (Figure 1), and was supported by previous research that highlighted the zona pellucida gene region (Spies et al. 2021).